How to enable 2FA for Twilio

 Important: If any sites prompt you to use Google Authenticator for two-factor authentication, note that you can always substitute the Authy 2FA app instead.
 Although they work in similar ways, Authy is more feature-rich and allows for multi-device syncing, cloud-backups, and easier account recovery should you change or lose your phone or device.
 Read more information on the features of Authy here.

-Log into your Twilio account, and locate your account by clicking on your account name (or email) on the top right of your Twilio console.
-On the next page select ‘Settings’ under ‘Dashboard’ in the left-hand navigation.
+When logged into your Twilio account console, locate your account by clicking on your account name (or email) on the top right of your Twilio console.

-Launch Authy on your phone while you leave this page open.
+Launch the Authy two-factor authentication app on your phone while you leave the last Twilio page open.

-On the final screen you will take notice of your emergency code.
+This is the final step of the three-step process.
+Take notice of your recovery code.
 You may want to write this number down as you will need it to gain access in an emergency (like losing your device).
-Click the box that confirms you understand, and then click “Continue To Dashboard.”